-This, the final piece of the Immaculate puzzle, is notable because it’s sort of a casualty of the lovely little road known as I-95.
+This church, one of the numerous pieces of the Immaculate Inception, is notable because it’s sort of a casualty of the lovely little road known as I-95.
 The Project once noted that St. Adalbert was prominent because it sat right off the west side of I-95.
 That’s still true, albeit by several blocks.

 But if you thought Adalbert was close, hold on to your pews.
 Immaculate Conception is so close that it is literally, seriously right next to and under I-95 (and the Market-Frankford El, as well).
 You could stand on the side of the road and spit on the church.

 Certainly this wasn’t the plan when they built the church, as evidenced by this lovely historic artist’s rendering, circa 1901: